 - 1. Read What's for Lunch?
-Milk.
-Explain to the children they will follow your lead step by step for the Moo Mask activity. - 2.
+Milk to a group of children. - 2.
 The first plate will be the cow's mouth/body.
 Draw a mouth and spots on the plate. - 3.
 Cut a large circle out of the second plate. - 4.
 Color spots and cut out two eye holes on the second plate. - 5.
 Use the third plate for the ears by cutting the plate first in half; then in quarters; and finally in eighths. - 6.
 Using two pieces from the third plate, color and staple to the top of the second plate. - 7.
 Create an ear tag from a piece of construction paper and use the child's birth date for the numbers.
 For example, 742 means July 24th. - 8.
 Finally, staple a string to the sides of the mask so the child can wear his or her mask.